-- 5.18 In accordance with the NPPF and as set out in Core Strategy Policy CS8 the Council promotes sustainable transport access to all developments by all residents and employees of all abilities. - 5.19 Appropriate levels of parking for all vehicles are set out in PSP16 and associated schedules. - 5.20 A failure to meet policy criteria 3(i) and 3(ii) will be considered on balance with other objectives in the development plan and NPPF, along with the degree of harm arising, such as number of car dependent journeys that might arise and residents that would be without sustainable access to facilities and services. - 5.21 Criteria 3(i) requires residential development to be within an appropriate walking and cycling distance of key services and facilities.
-The council considers key services and facilities required for residential development to be those set out in the table below. - 5.22 The appropriate walking and cycling distances set out below do not consider route quality and are set out based on an "as the crow flies" basis from the proposal site to services and facilities.
+- 5.18 In accordance with the NPPF and as set out in Core Strategy Policy CS8 the Council promotes healthy vibrant communities with walking and cycling access to key services and facilities to meet day-to-day needs, and sustainable transport access to all developments by all residents and employees of all abilities. - 5.19 Appropriate levels of parking for all vehicles are set out in PSP16 and associated schedules. - 5.20 A failure to meet provision 3 or 4 will be considered on balance with other objectives in the development plan and NPPF, along with the degree of harm arising such as number of car dependent journeys that might arise and residents that would be without sustainable access to facilities and services.
+Information on how development proposals meets provision 3 and 4 should respond to the guidance and distance guidelines in the following supporting text and be included in the transport assessment where required, or planning/sustainability statement. - 5.21 When considering provision 3 or 4 the quality of routes to key services and facilities, or bus stop(s) from a proposal site must be safe for use by the mobility impaired and all members of a community.
+Details of the route safety and quality used to access services and facilities, and or bus stops should be included in any transport assessment or planning statements. - 5.22 Provision 3 requires residential development to be within an appropriate walking and cycling distance of key services and facilities.
+The Council considers key services and facilities and the starting point for what constitute an appropriate distances to be those set out in the table below.
+Provision 3 (ii) is explicit that public transport access to key services and facilities is suitable to access "some", e.g. just major employment opportunities or supermarket facilities, rather than the majority or all of the key services and facilities.
+It is intended that greater weight will be given to the requirement for accessibility by walking and cycling, and then public transport, reflecting provisions within the NPPF on creating sustainable communities with local access to services and facilities, but recognising public transport forms a sustainable mode of access.
+Bus and rail usage will remain low if local access to service and facilities remains limited and therefore provides little incentive to reduce car use and ownership. - 5.23 The distances do not consider route quality and are set out based on an "as the crow flies" basis from the proposal site to services and facilities.
 Individual circumstances on the ground, including route safety, direction and lack of any dedicated cycling or walking facilities, may result in key services and facilities becoming inaccessible despite falling within the appropriate walking and cycling distances.
 Conversely high quality, safe routes or dedicated walking and cycling routes may facilitate access to key services and facilities from proposal sites, which are beyond the appropriate distances below.
-Therefore in applying this policy, consideration will also be given to distances as travelled.
+Therefore in applying the policy, consideration will also be given to distances as travelled and any evidence submitted in support of longer walking or cycling distances to access services and facilities.